Captison/takedown/readme.md

 #### `convert`

-Specifies how to have markdown entities converted.
+Strings and/or functions that specify how to have markdown entities converted.

-Each converter can be either a string or a function.

-Strings can be interpolated using insertion variables and `vars` (as per `Converter String Replacement` section below).
+A string will be interpolated using insertion variables and `vars` (as per `Converter String Replacement` section below).

-Functions will receive insertion variables and `vars` as two separate parameters and the returned string will also be interpolated.
+A function will receive insertion variables and `vars` as two separate parameters, respectively.
+The returned string will also be interpolated.

 Here are the defaults with insertion variable names explained: